Oswin Appollis addresses Footballer of the Season talk

 Oswin Appollis: Orlando Pirates Star Responds to PSL Footballer of the Season Award Speculation

-Orlando Pirates winger Oswin Appollis has played down talk of a potential Footballer of the Season recognition, despite growing belief that he is among the leading contenders.
+Appollis has also been influential in Orlando Pirates' league push, contributing to 14 goals, with only Mofokeng, Sede Junior Dion, and Iqraam Rayners registering better numbers than him so far.

-In his debut campaign with the Soweto giants, Appollis has already helped the club secure two trophies—the MTN8 and the Carling Knockout Cup.
-The Bafana Bafana attacker has also been influential in their league push, contributing to 14 goals, with only Relebohile Mofokeng, Sede Junior Dion, and Iqraam Rayners registering better numbers.
+He produced top performance in the MTN8 final, while also being impressive in the CAF Champions League preliminary stages for the Sea Robbers.

-While Appollis’ name continues to surface alongside teammates like Mofokeng in award discussions, the former Polokwane City man has dismissed the speculation, insisting his priority remains collective success.
+While Appollis’ name continues to surface alongside teammates like Mofokeng in award discussions, the South African international has dismissed the speculation, insisting his priority remains collective success with Orlando Pirates

-Speaking to the media when asked about the award talk, he said:
+Speaking to the media when asked about the award talk, he said he simply wants to focus on winning matches and creating chances for his teammates.

 “At this stage, our main focus is simply on winning matches together and creating chances for one another.
 That’s been our approach as a team—whoever scores, we support them and look to contribute as well.”